 Some of these email clients also come with Pro versions.
 I will mention the limit of the free version where required.
 Also, I will focus on important features as they offer all basic features any email client should offer.
-Some of the email clients also offer collaboration features which work best when everyone uses the same client.
+Some of the email clients also offer collaboration features that work best when everyone uses the same client.

 1] Windows 10 Mail App

 Windows 10 Mail app is the default email client on Windows.
 It offers a plethora of features that should be enough for any Windows user wanting to connect multiple email accounts.
-It provides features like Focused Inbox, Caret browsing, @Mentions, sends email as attachments, Linked Inboxes, Swipe gestures, Signature, and more.
+It provides features like Focused Inbox, Caret browsing, @Mentions, sends emails as attachments, Linked Inboxes, Swipe gestures, Signature, and more.